Kernel class

 The shift if not cumulative, any previous shift is ignored.
 Any mirroring is applied after the

-is called before or after calling Shift
+shift, whether Mirror is called before or after calling Shift.

 Big shifts can be very expensive, it is recommended to use this feature only for shifting by one pixel to adjust the location of even-sized kernels.